Swapnil250102/supreme-php/README.md

 # supreme-php

-This is a set of PHP codes under the course of Open Source and Programming
+This is a set of basic codes using PHP under the course of Open Source and Programming.